10.0

 • miles

 The contact owns a 2011 Ford Explorer.
-The contact stated that while driving at an undisclosed speed, she became aware that the electronic power steering was not functioning properly, requiring increased effort to maneuver the vehicle.
-The steering assist warning light was illuminated.
-The vehicle was taken to the dealer, who diagnosed a failure with the electronic power steering.
+The contact stated that while his fiancé was driving 45 MPH, she became aware that the electronic power steering was not functioning properly, requiring increased effort to maneuver the vehicle.
+The "Service Power Steering" message was displayed.
+The driver was able to pull over to the shoulder of the roadway, where the failure persisted.
+The contact stated that the advance-trac and traction control warning lights were illuminated.
+The vehicle was not taken to the dealer or an independent mechanic.
 The vehicle was not repaired.
 After investigating the failure, the contact related the failure to NHTSA Campaign Number: 14V286000 (Steering), but the VIN was not included.
-The manufacturer was not notified of the failure.
-The failure mileage was 170,000.
+The manufacturer was notified of the failure and referred the contact to the NHTSA Hotline for assistance.
+The failure mileage was unknown.

 Explorer